MITEcology/feasibility_analysis/README.md

 # feasibilityR

-The goal of feasibilityR is to is to facilitate the analysis of feasibility within the largest framework of structural stability in ecology.
+The goal of feasibilityR is to facilitate the analysis of feasibility within the framework of structural stability in ecology.

 Feasibility (Omega): the size of the feasibility domain compatible with the long-term persistence of a given set of species C from a given community (pool) of species S. The size is estimated by the normalized surface area of a unit sphere (i.e., also known as the normalized solid angle).
 Note that feasibility (size of the feasibility domain) is not directly a probability measure.
 To do so, one needs to normalize the feasibility such that values lie within [0,1] according to the characteristics of the community (see section feasibility of a community S).